kipe-io/kipes-sdk/README.md

 ### Avro

-Use the `AvroSerdeFactory` to obtain `Serde` instances for Avro serialization and deserialization using Confluent
+To obtain `Serde` instances for Avro serialization and deserialization using Confluent classes, use the `AvroSerdeFactory`:
-classes:

 ```java
 // TODO: Add example of using Avro serialization